chevere/docs/components/Routing.md

 # Routing

-The Routing class is in charge of automatically generating HTTP routing.
-A Routing is a class implementing [RoutingInterface](Chevere\Interfaces\Routing\RoutingInterface).
+The `Chevere\Components\Routing\Routing` class is in charge of automatically generating HTTP routing.

 Generated HTTP routing will be cached, and used to resolve HTTP requests to application instructions and to generate the [Spec](OmgWhatSTHESPEC?).